(See the NTP category for previous posts in this series.)

 There is no need to connect directly to stratum 1 servers; most public pool servers are stratum 2 or 3, and as long as you have a sufficient variety of them, you’ll be connected to the stratum 1 servers indirectly.

-This myth and its variants result in the most common misconfiguration of NTP: not configuring enough time sources.
+This myth results in the most common misconfiguration of NTP: not configuring enough time sources.
 On first glance, and without any further information about how NTP works, it is a natural assumption that one source of time would be the master, and all other sources would stem from that.

 But this is not how time (or our measurement of it, to be more precise) works, and NTP’s foundational assumptions are designed to match reality: no one source of time can be trusted to be accurate.
 If you have 2 sources of time, they will disagree; if you have 3 sources of time, they will disagree; if you have 10 sources of time, they will still all disagree.